UBela/temporal_sr/README.md

 # temporal_sr
-Master thesis on temporal generalizability of SR methods
+Master thesis on temporal generalizability of SR methods in climate downscaling